 As for fruit fly though, like capsicums, they are an easy target so keep them covered or prepare to pick your chillis green.

 Like the eggplant these are perfect for pots.

 I usually let my main summer garden bed go with the sweet potato.
 It seriously just takes over and by the end of summer you dig it all up and receive a bounty of goodies.
 You can see our super successful sweet potato harvest in this YouTube Clip here.
 Bonus points for this one is the leaves are edible too - they make a great addition to a stir fry!

-Traditional bush beans I admit I don’t have much luck with in my summer garden.
+Traditional bush beans I admit I don't have much luck with in my summer garden.
 They tend to fall prey to a host of diseases (rust in particular) due to our humidity.
 We are however having a good year with the Cherokee wax though.

 Snake beans on the other hand are amazing.
 They are resilient to most pests, even the dreaded bean fly (they can still get them when young).
 If you love traditional beans, just make sure you pick these early.